Genteel poverty

 Genteel poverty is a state of poverty marked by one's connection or affectation towards a higher ("genteel") social class.
 Those in genteel poverty are often people, possibly titled, who have fallen from wealth out of various circumstances.
 The term can extend down to the lower-middle class.

-Spinsters from wealthy families were likely to fall into genteel poverty during those points in history when women were barred from earning a living wage through work.
-Aristocratic families with a lack of male heirs risk falling into genteel poverty when the family money passes out of the household to the oldest male relative.
-Those described as the genteel poor who do come from the aristocratic class may still retain one or more servants, and live off rental income or income from a country estate, although this money may not sufficiently cover daily expenses or the luxuries typical to those from a lineage of landed gentry.
+Spinsters from wealthy families were likely to fall into genteel poverty during the points in history that barred women from earning a living wage through work.
+Aristocratic families with a lack of male heirs risk falling into genteel poverty if the family money then passes out of the household to the oldest male relative.
+Those described as the genteel poor who come from the aristocratic class may still retain one or more servants and live off rental income or income from a country estate, although the money may not sufficiently cover daily expenses or the luxuries typical to those from a lineage of landed gentry.
 The genteel poor may also describe those on fixed income such as pensioners.
-Genteel poverty is often associated with vicars, who tend to come from privileged, highly-educated backgrounds, but earn an amount determined by their local parish.
+Genteel poverty is often associated with vicars, who tend to come from privileged highly-educated backgrounds but earn an amount determined by their local parish.

 Working-class people who have a higher level of education or training such as teachers or skilled artisans may be considered members of the genteel poor.